python/cpython/Doc/library/pyexpat.rst

    reported as a list rather than a dictionary.
 The attributes are presented in the order found in the document text.
 For each attribute, two list entries are
    presented: the attribute name and the attribute value.
 (Older versions of this module also used this format.)
-By default, this attribute is false; it may be changed at any time.
+By default, this attribute is a falsey value; it may be changed at any time.